Endless Possibilities for All

 Gurleen is currently the European HR Director for the University Programmes Division in Navitas and provides the senior leadership team with strategic and leadership vision for people recruitment framework, performance and development, talent development and succession planning, compensation and benefits framework, change management, workplace health and safety and workplace diversity.
 Gurleen has a Bachelor’s Degree in Economics and a Postgraduate Diploma in International Business & Finance, speaks fluent Punjabi and Hindi.

 Robyn Chapman was appointed CEO in February 2008.
 She graduated and worked as a Physiotherapist for many years across the health, aged, disability, private, public and not-for-profit sectors.
 She has held a number of service management positions in the disability sector including leading the Physical Disability Council of NSW.
-Robyn is currently a Director of Paraquad NSW and is also a casual lecturer in the Discipline of Occupational Therapy at the University of Sydney.
+Robyn is a casual lecturer in the Discipline of Occupational Therapy at the University of Sydney.